ibendiburg/react-org-chart-component/README.md

-# Solution Technical Assesment - Xactly Corp
+# UI Engineer Technical Assesment

 This is a solution to the Challenge of building a reusable component based on a problem description.
 With the making of this project I have been able to practice my React skill, how to display information Recursively as well as to how to write a JSON file and Display its information as a Tree Node.
 Overall pretty exciting and fun challenge.